pauldijou/pauldijou.github.com/_posts/2014-07-17-prismicio-when-happiness-met-disappointment.md

 tags: [prismic]
 ---

+{% alert danger %}
+  **Warning** This article is pretty old.
+Prismic has evolved a lot since then and most issues have been addressed.
+[Check the last version of the docs](https://prismic.io/docs).
+{% endalert %}

 ### TL;DR

 If you don't know about [prismic.io](https://prismic.io/), it's a nice tool providing both a super clean web interface to write content and an API to retrieve it.
 No front-end provided, eventually some kits to help you and some examples, but no more.
 Which is cool because, if you are a web developer, you can focus on crafting an awesome optimized website and then easily put some content in it... well, that's the theory...